Where to Stay in The Dolomites: Best 2 Areas for Summer (+Map & Hotels)

-Planning a trip to the Dolomites in Italy and wondering where to stay?
-In this guide, we share the VERY BEST areas to stay in the Italian Dolomites.
+Planning a trip to the Dolomites in Italy and not sure where to stay?
+This practical guide covers the two best areas to stay in the Dolomites for hiking and sightseeing in summer.

 READ ALSO: Dolomites Itinerary (suggestions for any trip)